Sant'Antonio dei Portoghesi: History

 The church and hospice were closed in 1799 during Napoleon's occupation; the Portuguese government recovered the property in 1814.
 The hospice later became the Istituto Portoghese di Sant'Antonio in Roma which sponsors, language classes, conferences, and concerts.
 The church's main organ is located on the balcony over the entrance.

 The barrel vault ceiling is stuccoed by Pompeo Gentile and frescoed by Salvatore Nobili.
 The interior is decorated in polychrome marble.
 The main altarpiece is Giacinto Calandrucci's 1707 The Virgin handing the Holy Child to St Anthony.

 The first chapel on the left is dedicated to St. Anthony of Egypt; the second is the Chapel of the Nativity.
 It contains three artworks by Antonio Concioli: a Nativity, Adoration by the Magi, and Repose in Egypt.
 The Sampaio Chapel in the left transept is dedicated to the Immaculate Conception.
 It includes Pietro Bracci's 1750 funerary monument of Manuel Pereira de Sampaio, Portuguese ambassador to the Holy See and Governor of Sant'Antonio dei Portoghesi.
 A second monument, by Filippo della Valle, designed for the church is now at the Museu Nacional de Arte Antiga in Lisbon.
 The marble balustrade that enclosed the chapel was sold off by the French in 1807.

+In the chapel of the left transept is preserved the Immaculate Conception by Jacopo Zoboli from 1756.